 There is a different part of speech in the English language: noun, pronoun, verb, adjective word, adverb, interjection, conjunction, and preposition.
 How the words providing meaning for the sentence as well as grammatically this all indicates with parts of speech.
 While using different words in different circumstances individual’s words may come across with more than one part of speech.
 Understanding parts of discourse are fundamental for deciding the right meaning of a word when utilizing the dictionary.
-Join Spoken English Training to learn the grammar and improve your fluency in English.
+Join Spoken English Classes in Chennai to learn the grammar and improve your fluency in English.

 A noun refers to the name of a man, place, thing, or thought.